 - Reviewing proposals to determine merit and contribution to scholarship of WMU and the principal investigator.

 - Based upon the pool of funds available, recommending proposals for funding.

-Orientation for the SFSA Screening Committee, as well as for interested faculty at large, shall be provided by the program coordinator, the chair of the RPC, and by the Office of the Vice President for Research.
+Orientation for the SFSA Screening Committee, as well as for interested faculty at large, shall be provided by the program coordinator, the chair of the RPC and by ORI.

 The SFSA Screening Committee chair will function as coordinator of the committee’s work, assuring that the committee is working according to the guidelines and timelines.
-Additionally, the committee chair is responsible for other routine administrative duties, such as communication with faculty applicants on behalf of the committee and convening the SFSA Screening Committee for orientation by the vice president for research.
+Additionally, the committee chair is responsible for other routine administrative duties, such as communication with faculty applicants on behalf of the committee and convening the SFSA Screening Committee for orientation by the Vice President for Research and Innovation.

 Procedure for proposal review

 - The program coordinator and SFSA Screening Committee chair shall review proposals to determine that the applicants meet all eligibility criteria.